 FLEX and SAFe® describes our approach to SAFe.

-Our FLEX Reading list is a good place to learn more about useful Lean-Agile concepts and our Agile Product Management approach.
-For that, take a look at these videos:
+The FLEX Resources is a good place to learn more about useful Lean-Agile concepts and the Agile Product Management approach.